 Some plants are high in oxalic acid, and any acidic food should be avoided for a hamster.
 Greens like rhubarb leaves have high amounts of this substance.
 To help you identify what kinds of plants these include, a good rule of thumb is anything that has naturally colored leaves with red or yellow veins with higher oxalic acid levels.
 Some of these include:

 Other than their mother’s milk, there is no reason that a guinea pig would find a dairy product lying out in the wild.
-Their capacity to digest dairy products is on par with that of digesting meats.
-They do not have the enzymes to break it down successfully, and thus their GI tract becomes blocked.
+Feeding milk or other dairy products to your hamster can lead to weight gain and won’t give your pet the nutrition it needs.
 Many serious issues can develop from this.
 Avoid products like:

 Keeping your hamster as healthy and happy for all of their life is a top priority for any hamster owner.
 Knowing what they should and should not eat is a big step in the right direction to protecting them.
 There are so many treats that supplement a hamster’s diet with vital nutrients.
 Feed them these in moderation to bond with your furry friend and spoil them a bit.